Selling your property – what you need to know

 I always explain in advance exactly what will happen on completion day to let sellers know what to expect.

-Everyone involved in the process has tried to keep it as smooth as possible during these difficult times but there have been some issues.
+Everyone involved in the conveyancing industry has worked hard to minimise disruption as much as possible during these difficult times but the process has needed to change in some ways.

 We obviously can’t sit and chat to people face to face anymore, which is one of the things I enjoy most about my job.